-I used linguine, but in fact, it is more popular to use short pasta, maybe next time I’ll prepare this dish with short pasta to see the difference.
+I used linguine, but in fact it is more popular to use short pasta — maybe next time I’ll prepare this dish with short pasta to see the difference.

-About 840 Kcal per person
+Approx. 840 kcal per person

 - Difficulty: Easy